g2p/bedup/README.rst

 permission errors, if it tries to get write access to a file we have already started to deduplicate.

-Finally, a system crash at the wrong time could leave some files immutable; fix them using the ``chattr -i`` command.
+Finally, a system crash at the wrong time could leave some files immutable.
+They will be reported at the next run; fix them using the ``chattr -i`` command.

 Subvolumes
 ----------